 Pacific Churches Leaders made an urgent call for more action by governments and institutions to keep the global temperature rise to 1.5 degrees C above the preindustrial level and a rapid phase out of fossil fuels by 2050.
 They want for immediate action to assist with community-based adaptation and risk management that foster resilience and overcome poverty.
 They ask for at least US$100 billion annually to assist developing countries and for full consultation with and the participation of affected communities.

 In the Philippines, Developers is now planting mangroves to protect coastal communities (pictured above) to provide protection from coastal surges and habitat for the fisheries on which communities depend.
 In 2013, Typhoon Haiyan damaged or destroyed 94-98% of homes and crops on the northern coast of Aklan province.
 Haiyan was one of the most devastating storms on record - windspeeds topped 300 km an hour.
 With assistance from CWS, Developers has coordinated corrugated iron roofing for 3,061 homes, set up a farmer's market, and the planting of 49,540 trees and root crops.
 These vulnerable communities are improving first aid skills and making plans for the next disaster.
+Read our report on their Mangrove planting project.

 In Nicaragua, CEPAD is assisting small farmers survive unpredictable and inadequate rains, disasters and poverty.
 CEPAD staff train farmers living on 1 to 2 hectares in agro-ecological farming practices.
 Through 40 local groups, these farmers will receive seeds, plants and livestock as well as training - families will eat better and be able to improve their income.
 They are establishing community nurseries and micro-dams.
 Ranked fourth on the list of countries at risk from climate change, Nicaragua needs to help people plan for a warmer climate.